itabashi-mirei/for-develop-something/README.md

 # for-develop-something

-print("I'm going to develop something but I still haven't decided what to make") git commit -m"mirei-itabashi" -m"どこかに飛ぶように修正"
+I'm going to develop something but I still haven't decided what to make